ucsb-cs148-s21/1pm-t3-course-recommender/team/retrospectives/RETRO_01.md

 * a goal: Get base app with both frameworks pushed to the repo

-* a change: Improve Communication
+* a change: Our group will focus on improving communication.
 Whenever you have a conflict for a team meeting, let the team know ahead of time.
-Be more open about current state of the project and what everyone is working on.
+ Additionally, be more open about current state of the project and what everyone is working on.

 * a measurement: Move issue #10 and #7 from in progress to done by the end of the week.